-Hugo is Head of the Firm's Fraud group which is ranked in Tier 1 of Chambers and Legal 500 directories for Civil Fraud.
+Hugo is Head of the Firm's Fraud group, recognised as a market-leading practice in both Chambers & Partners and Legal 500 directories for Civil Fraud.
 He also has a broad remit as Divisional Head of the Fraud, Insolvency, White Collar Crime, Tax & Investigations, MDR Cyber and MDR Discover businesses.

 Hugo's practice straddles a broad range of commercial litigation and arbitration but with a particular focus on cases involving commercial fraud and investigations.